abhit-rana/DaargiBot/README.md

 ## Limitation

-While Daargi bot has the potential to enhance healthcare accessibility and ease the burden on healthcare providers, it has certain limitations that need to be considered.
+While the Daargi bot has the potential to enhance healthcare accessibility and ease the burden on healthcare providers, it has certain limitations that need to be considered.
 One of the major constraints is its limited accuracy due to its reliance on algorithms and natural language processing.
 The accuracy of its diagnosis is restricted by the quality and quantity of data available, and it can only predict the 41 diseases for which it has been trained.
-Therefore, there is a possibility that Daargi bot may provide inaccurate information in some cases.
+Therefore, there is a possibility that the Daargi bot may provide inaccurate information in some cases.

-Another limitation of Daargi bot is its limited training on 132 symptoms, which may not be sufficient to capture all possible variations in symptoms.
-An unusual symptom that is not included in the training dataset might lead to skewed results.
-Moreover, Daargi bot is limited to predicting only a small set of diseases, and patients with complex or multiple health conditions may require a more comprehensive evaluation by a healthcare provider.
+Another limitation of the Daargi bot is its limited training on 132 symptoms, which may not be sufficient to capture all possible variations in symptoms.
+An unusual symptom not included in the training dataset might lead to skewed results.
+Moreover, the Daargi bot is limited to predicting only a small set of diseases, and patients with complex or multiple health conditions may require a more comprehensive evaluation by a healthcare provider.

 ## Future Scope
-We plan on improving upon this idea as we see the potential it has to revolutionise the medical marketand even the way we understand and tackle healthcare as a whole, despite some glaring issues it has right now.
+We plan on improving upon this idea as we see the potential it has to revolutionize the medical market and even the way we understand and tackle healthcare as a whole, despite some glaring issues it has right now.
 Our first step would be to expand our database, add new symptoms and map them to new diseases currently out of the scope of the DaargiBot.
-For this we plan to acquire medical records and databases.
-The other major step we plan on taking at the earliest is to improve upon our current data storage protocols and integrate better privacy and security measures to uphold the privacy and safeguard the sensitive data of our consumers.
+For this, we plan to acquire medical records and databases.
+The other major step we plan on taking at the earliest is to improve upon our current data storage protocols and integrate better privacy and security measures to uphold privacy and safeguard the sensitive data of our consumers.
 We would need to get in touch with a team of medical professionals and practicing lawyers to tackle the legal issues and the data acquisition problem.
 With our team fully assembled and above mentioned concerns dealt with, the DaargiBot shall not be limited to only being a diagnosis system but can also be upgraded to recommend medications and test procedures, thus reducing the workload of medical professionals, cutting down the cost incurred by the patients and streamlining the entire process.

 ## Instructions to Contribution